 But that only scratches the surface.

-I'm a list of policies to take to the American people without a core principled underpinning to justify those policies and to explain why they will work is senseless.
+A list of policies to take to the American people without a core principled underpinning to justify those policies and to explain why they will work is senseless.

-To get into a policy contest with the Democrats, okay, here's their health care plan, well, here's ours, and we end up reacting to what theirs is.
+To get into a policy contest with the Democrats, okay, here's their health care plan.

-Because they are saying we need health care, universal coverage.
+We think we've got to come up with a health care plan because they are saying we need health care, universal coverage.

-You know, rather than argue the merits of their proposal, we make the mistake of running around and coming up with an alternative.
+Rather than argue the merits of their proposal, we make the mistake of running around and coming up with an alternative.

-It has a little conservatism in it, but it really is nothing more than an attempt to stay in the game with the rules and the terms defined by the Democrats and the Liberals.
+It has a little conservatism in it, but it really is nothing more than an attempt to stay in the game with the rules and the terms defined by the Democrats and the liberals.

 And frankly, this is what the campaign has been, and it's frustrating as all get out to me.